Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Proofs for Algorithm

 In the following, we provide a result which builds a connection between our rearranged Lagrangian DPO objective and the safe RLHF objective. \begin{theorem}[Connection between Our Rearranged Lagrangian DPO and Safe RLHF] For any $k \geq 0$, problem Eq.~\eqref{eq:dpo_iter_k} and the following problem

-have the same set of optimal solutions. \end{theorem} Theorem~\ref{thm:equivalence_c} demonstrates that our rearranged Lagrangian DPO objective is an effective and alternative way to learn the optimal policy of maximizing the Lagrangian function, while enjoying the advantage of memory and computational efficiency.
+have the same set of optimal solutions. \end{theorem} Theorem~\ref{thm:equivalence_c} demonstrates that our rearranged Lagrangian DPO objective is an effective way to learn the optimal policy of maximizing the Lagrangian function, while reducing the number of required trained models from three to two.

 \begin{proof}[Proof of Theorem~\ref{thm:equivalence_c}] First, note that for any $\hat{c}$, the optimal solution to Eq.~\eqref{eq:rlhf_iter_k} is

 Then, we have

 where equality (a) uses Eq.~\eqref{eq:rewrite_opt_solution}.